Ramp

 ![[ramp-ad-denver-train.jpg|The lite-rail 2 minutes from my apartment.|400]]

 Most surreal in this period, though, was Ramp’s brand becoming more prominent.
-I lived in Denver — far away from “tech.”
+I lived in Denver, far away from “tech.”
 One random day, *every single* billboard around me started to be a Ramp one.
 Literally down to the bus stops next to my apartment.
 On the trains passing by my balcony windows.
 For like a year or more.

 It was a trippy time.
-The contrast between Ramp on every billboard in a random city like Denver, and the fact that it was a group of three of us running Payments.
+The contrast between Ramp on every billboard in a random city like Denver, and the fact that it was a group of [[2025 Year in Review#^3c6189|three]] of us running Payments.
 Scaling up massive domestic volumes and operations, undertaking more international expansion.
-Our first bank and partner exams, audits, that I’d be responsible for.
-Taking new licenses and new partners live.
-A variety of new financial products for our end-customers.
+Handling our first bank and partner exams, audit.
+Taking new partners, licenses and flows live.
+A variety of new financial products for Ramp’s end-customers.

 My brain was starting to anneal around payments and Ramp.
 And for all the stress, I loved it.